raganwald/raganwald.github.com/_posts/2020-11-16-bijection.md

 ---

-### bijection
+### even numbers, irreducible fractions, and bijection

-We established that there is one natural number for every irreducible fraction, and there is *at most* one irreducible fraction.
+We established that there is one natural number for every irreducible fraction, and there is *at most* one irreducible fraction for every natural number.
 It is certainly *at most* one, because there are lots of natural numbers that don't map to positive irreducible fractions using the Gödel Numbering scheme.
 The numbers two and three don't map to positive irreducible fractions: `2` would map to `2/0`, and `3` would map to `0/3`.
 And any number divisible by a prime larger than two or three also wouldn't map to an irreducible fraction using Gödel Numbering.

 The set of all irreducible fractions maps to a proper subset of all natural numbers, specifically the set of all natural numbers whose prime factorization includes both primes two and three but no other primes.
 But mappings don't always have to work this way.

-Let's recall the very first example, positiv even numbers.
+Let's recall the very first example, positive even numbers.
 When mapping positive even numbers to natural numbers using the identify function, positive each even numbers map to exactly one positive natural number, but the positive natural numbers do not map to exactly one positive even number: None of the odd positive natural numbers map to a positive natural even number.

 But we would arrange our mapping differently.
 What if we used this function for mapping positive even numbers to positive natural numbers?